 The University of Sheffield Careers Service collects data on the destinations of graduates approximately six months after graduation in accordance with guidelines set by the Higher Education Statistics Agency (HESA).
 This data forms part of the national Destinations of Leavers from Higher Education (DLHE) survey that is conducted at all UK universities.
-Information about how the DLHE information is collected at this University can be viewed at 'Guide to DLHE'.

 If you have any queries about destinations data or about GEMS please contact: